wenbin-lim/react-tailwind-template/README.md

 ## `Lib` folder:

-1. `backend.ts` (Current: Pocketbase)
+1. `backend.ts` (Current: Restful Goyave)

-- Pocketbase instance that has pre-defined config
-- Import this instance unless you require a clean instance from pocketbase
-- Consist of data API methods pertaining to the backend used
+- Using Restful API to connect to backend (Goyave)
-- These methods are generic and can be widely used
+- Common CRUD methods are provided
-- Create your own API methods inside `features` if you require more specific functionality for a specific feature
-- Feel free to change the internal implementation if not using Pocketbase
+- Write your own custom methods to special endpoints in `features/featureName/api`

 2. `reactQuery.ts`